Rogers Hornsby: St. Louis Cardinals (1915–1926)

-New York Giants
+New York Giants (1927)

 Hornsby enjoyed a better season in 1927, as he hit .361 and led the league in runs scored (133), walks (86), and on-base percentage (.448).
-He was a player-coach, and managed the Giants for part of the year after John McGraw briefly stood down due to sinusitis.
+He was a player-coach, and served as acting manager for part of the year after John McGraw briefly stood down due to sinusitis.
 Hornsby's performance helped guide the Giants to a 92–62 win–loss record during the season, which was good enough for third place in the NL.
 McGraw was initially overjoyed to finally get Hornsby, having sought to trade for him at least as early as 1920.
 However, their relationship quickly soured due to Hornsby's overbearing personality.
 Additionally, his gambling problems at the race track and distrust of Giants' management annoyed team owner Charles Stoneham.
 During the offseason he was traded to the Boston Braves for Jimmy Welsh and Shanty Hogan.

-Boston Braves
+Boston Braves (1928)

 With the Boston Braves in 1928, Hornsby was again the league's most productive hitter; he won his seventh batting title with a .387 average, also leading the league in on-base percentage (.498), slugging percentage (.632), and walks (107).
 One month into the season, manager Jack Slattery resigned, and the Braves hired Hornsby to be his replacement.
 The Braves, however, lost 103 games and finished in seventh place out of eight teams in the NL.
 They were also struggling financially, and when the Chicago Cubs offered $200,000 ($ today) and five players for Hornsby, the Braves found the offer too good to pass up.
 Indeed, Hornsby was well aware of the Braves' financial struggles and actually encouraged Braves owner Emil Fuchs to trade him to Chicago.